How to Introduce Your New Puppy to Your Dog!

 There are a few different techniques you can use to ease your pups into their first meeting.

-1. Let your older pup get acquainted first by giving them something that belongs to your new puppy like a blanket or toy from their breeder or shelter.
+1. Let your older pup get acquainted first by giving them something that belongs to your new puppy like a blanket or toy from their breeder or rescue.
 Let your current pup sniff and get used to being in the presence of that new scent ahead of time, maybe even a few days before setting a face-to-face introduction.

 2. For a controlled introduction, using a barrier such as a gate or playpen allows your pups to safely meet, sniff, and be around each other without physically interacting just yet.
 And you can use these tools each time they meet until they get their curiosity out of their system and are used to seeing each other.
 When the barrier finally comes down, keep a leash attached to each one of your pups, so you can easily guide them away from each other when needed.